Mooshy-Swags/ArchInstallGuide/README.md

 ## 4. Installing on Live ISO

 This part is different on other linux distros.
-Only follow these steps (You really can't follow these) if you are on Arch.
+Only follow these steps (You really can't follow these otherwise) if you are on Arch.

 **NOTE:** IF PAUSING THE INSTALL AT ANY POINT, SHUTDOWN THE COMPUTER USING THE STEPS UNDER REBOOTING RIGHT BEFORE CHAPTER 5.